floresfrankie/github-upload/README.md

 # github-upload
-This repository holds a project I completed for my Computer Science II course.

 **Description:**
 The project acts like a movie ticket reservation system.
 A known system user - found in userdb.dat - can: reserve seats, modify an order, - and delete an order in one of three auditoriums.
 If the user attempts to reserve a seat that has already been taken, the program will offer